ViRehab/VirtualRehabToken/docs/CustomPausable.md

 ### whenNotPaused

-Modifier to make a function callable only when the contract is not paused.
+Verifies whether the contract is not paused.

 ```js
 modifier whenNotPaused() internal